AI Self-preferencing in Algorithmic Hiring: Empirical Evidence and Insights: Data and Experimental Design

 \subsection{Data}

-We use a publicly available dataset from Kaggle, which contains 2,484 anonymized, human-written resumes scraped from the professional resume-building platform LiveCareer.com \citep{bhawal2021resume}.
-These resumes were written by real job seekers prior to the widespread adoption of LLMs, ensuring that the content reflects human-written summaries rather than AI-generated text and thus making it well-suited for our study of AI self-preferencing.
+We draw on a publicly available dataset containing $2{,}484$ anonymized, human-written resumes collected from the professional resume-building platform LiveCareer.com \citep{bhawal2021resume}.
+The resumes were authored by real job seekers prior to the widespread adoption of large language models, ensuring that the content reflects human-written resumes rather than AI-generated text and thus making it well-suited for our study of AI self-preferencing.
 The dataset has been widely used in recent research on AI and algorithmic hiring.
 For example, it has served as a benchmark for evaluating hiring biases in language models \citep{Wang-etal-2024-jobfair}, and has been used to investigate gender, racial, and intersectional biases in resume screening using language model retrieval techniques \citep{Wilson_Caliskan_2024}.

-Spanning 24 distinct occupational categories, including teachers, consultants, chefs, engineers, and more, the dataset offers a diverse representation of professional backgrounds.
+Spanning $24$ distinct occupational categories, including teachers, consultants, chefs, engineers, and more, the dataset offers a diverse representation of professional backgrounds.
 Each resume typically includes multiple sections: an executive summary, education, work experience, and skills.
 Among these, the executive summary is particularly relevant to our study.
-This section comprises a free-text narrative in which candidates describe their qualifications, achievements, and career objectives.
-In contrast to structured fields like work experience or education history, which are factual and objectively verifiable, the executive summary is subjective and stylistically flexible.
-This makes it an especially fertile space to examine how LLMs shape perceptions and potentially affects hiring outcomes.
+This section comprises a free-text narrative in which candidates synthesize their qualifications, accomplishments, and career objectives, and is often used by evaluators to form initial impressions.
+Unlike structured sections such as education or work experience, which largely report verifiable facts, the executive summary is inherently subjective and stylistically flexible.
+As a result, it offers substantial scope for variation in phrasing, tone, and presentation---dimensions along which LLMs may exert influence.
+This makes the executive summary a natural and empirically relevant focus for examining how AI-generated text shapes perceptions and potentially affects hiring outcomes.

 Thus, we focus our analysis on the executive summary section of each resume.
 To systematically construct counterfactual resumes, we replace the original executive summary of each human-written resume with an LLM-generated version, while preserving all other content (e.g., work experience, skills, education) unchanged.
 This approach isolates the effect of LLM-generated text on candidate evaluation outcomes, holding constant the factual and objective components of the resume.
 By doing so, we avoid potential confounds introduced by allowing LLM to modify structured information, which could lead to hallucinations or factual inaccuracies.